bpdev97/CS450-MPX/UserManual.md

 ### setPriority
 *Usage:*
 The setPriority command can accept two arguments.
 The name of a process, and a priority to set in the process.
 The priority can be an integer between 0 and 9.
 SetPriority will find the process and then set the priority.

+### createAlarm
+*Usage:*
+The createAlarm command takes in 3 arguments.
+The message to be displayed, the time of the alarm (24 hour format, 00:00:00), and the date of the alarm (mm/dd/yy).
+For example  'createAlarm exampleMessage 23:59:59 09/31/18' will print 'exampleMessage' at 11:59:59pm on September 31st 2018.